 - To be able to explain each work’s interpretation and significance.

-- To understand the major ideas that tie objects together.
+- To understand and express the major ideas that tie objects together.

 Practice Identifying Objects